Biden, Obama, Trump make final midterm push in Pennsylvania

 In the race for governor, Shapiro, the Democratic state attorney general, leads polls over Mastriano, a state senator and retired Army colonel who some Republicans believe is too extreme to win a general election in a state Biden narrowly carried two years ago.

-And while Democrats feel good about the Pennsylvania governor’s race, they enter the weekend decidedly on the defensive nationwide as voters sour on Biden’s leadership amid surging inflation, crime concerns and widespread pessimism about the direction of the country.
+And while Democrats feel good about the Pennsylvania governor’s race, they enter the weekend deeply concerned about their narrow congressional majorities as voters sour on Biden’s leadership amid surging inflation, crime concerns and widespread pessimism about the direction of the country.

 History suggests that Democrats, as the party in power, will suffer significant losses on Tuesday.